The Neighbor Notification Law, Rule and Regulation

 Pesticide Applicators must remember that only pesticides registered by the New York State Department of Environmental Conservation may be used in New York State.
 A searchable list of such pesticides is available at the Pesticide Product Registration Program page on this web site.

-For local governments that have adopted the Neighbor Notification Law, pursuant to 6 NYCRR Part 325.41(j), the required reporting to the Department should be sent to: New York State Department of Environmental Conservation, Bureau of Pesticides Management, Compliance Section, 625 Broadway, Albany, New York 12233-7254, Attention: Neighbor Notification Law Local Government Reporting.
+For local governments that have adopted the Neighbor Notification Law, pursuant to 6 NYCRR Part 325.41(j) (link leaves DEC), the required reporting to the Department should be sent to: New York State Department of Environmental Conservation, Bureau of Pesticides Management, Compliance Section, 625 Broadway, Albany, New York 12233-7254, Attention: Neighbor Notification Law Local Government Reporting.